-The service is planned as a restraint free environment.
+The service is planned as a restraint-free environment.
 This is supported by the governing body and policies and procedures.

-A comprehensive assessment, approval, and monitoring process, with regular reviews is available to staff at Gulf Rise should restraint be required.
-The nurse manager, currently employed as the restraint coordinator, demonstrated a sound knowledge and understanding of the restraint process, including least restrictive practices, de-escalation techniques, and alternative interventions.
+A comprehensive assessment, approval, and monitoring process, with regular reviews is available to staff at Bayswater should restraint be required.

+The assistant care manager (who is currently employed), is the restraint coordinator.
+The assistant care manager demonstrated a sound knowledge and understanding of the restraint process, including least restrictive practices, de-escalation techniques, and alternative interventions.

 Restraint will be part of the performance reporting required by Metlifecare and any restraint use will be reported to the governing body.